ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 Based on this idea here is an algorithm that achieves better regret guarantees.

 We have earlier shown that with a very high probability, the empirical mean and the true mean are within $$\delta_{a,t} = \sqrt{\frac{2\cdot121\cdot\log T}{n_t(a)}}$$ difference.
 Based on this, for any arm at any time instance, we assume a window where its true mean lies.  $$\mu_a \in [\overline\mu_{a,t} - \delta_{a,t} , \overline\mu_{a,t} + \delta_{a,t}]$$
-If at any time, we observe that the upper limit of the true mean for an arm is less than the lower limit of true mean of another arm, we can safely assume that this arm is not the optimal arm.
+If at any time, we observe that the upper limit of the true mean for an arm is less than the lower limit of the true mean of another arm, we can safely assume that this arm is not the optimal arm.
 The algorithm protocol is as follows: initially, all arms are active.
 If the upper limit of the mean reward of an arm becomes less than the lower limit of the mean reward of any other arm, mark this arm as inactive.
 Select any active arm at random.
 This algorithm achives $$O(\sqrt{KT\log T})$$ regret bound.
 Proof Sketch: For any arm $$a_0$$, that was last pulled at time $$t_0$$, then